Parth09090/ML/Feature_Engineering/Feature_Transformations/Sklearn_Data_Transformations/readme.md

-# **Data Transformations in Scikit-learn**
+# **Data Transformations **

-Data transformations in Scikit-learn are preprocessing techniques used to **modify the distribution of data, handle skewness, and improve the performance** of machine learning models.
+Data transformations are preprocessing techniques used to **modify the distribution of data, handle skewness, and improve the performance** of machine learning models.
 This process ensures that data is not just fed to the model but is **crafted and tailored** to enhance its predictive prowess.
 By applying **mathematical or custom functions**, we transform raw data into a more suitable format, improving **model accuracy, handling outliers, and ensuring algorithms like linear regression, k-means clustering, and PCA perform optimally**.

 ---